 Venetian Masks are the hallmark of Venice Carnival.
 You cannot mention Venice Carnival without talking about the famous marks.
 For two weeks every year Venice transforms into a runway that features an endless parade of gorgeous 18th century masks and costumes.
 Wearing masks is a tradition that is as old as Venice Carnival itself.

-Venetian masks are recognised by their intricate design, baroque style decorations and feature bright colours or gold and silver.
+Venetian masks are recognized by their intricate design, baroque style decorations and feature bright colors or gold and silver.
 For centuries the masks were papier-mache and decorated with fur, gems, crystals and feathers.

 The most popular masks are the Bauta masks which cover the entire face but leave space below for eating and talking.
-The Columbina Mask is another favourite which only covers the eyes.
+The Colombina Mask is another favorite which only covers the eyes.
 Then there is the Plague Doctor mask which has a long-beak nose.
 And the Volto masks which are plain white and cover the full face and are often worn with black hooded capes.

-Why do people wear masks?
+Why do people wear masks to Venice Carnival?
 Venice Carnival reinterpreted ancient Roman and Greek festivals that saw people dress in masks and costumes to hide differences in social class.
 With a mask and a hooded cape, you couldn’t tell if you were chatting with a noble man or not.

 Even if you don’t dress up most people attending will get into the carnival spirit and purchase a mask to wear around town.
 Venetian Masks are the hallmark of Venice Carnival and wearing a mask is a tradition that is as old as Venice Carnival itself.
 So even if you don’t feel like dressing up, it is an absolute must to put on a mask!

 You will notice that there is a siege of cheap made-in-China plastic masks around Venice.
-Atelier Marega is one of the few remaining places in the city that have continued to handcraft carnival masks, in Venice, by local Venice artisans.
-They use traditions that date back to the XIVth century.
-By preserving this ancient Venetian art, you end up with a beautiful authentic Venetian mask of the highest quality.
+There are only a few places remaining in the city where local Venice artisans’ handcraft traditional carnival masks, using traditions that date back to the XIV century.

 Along with the Venetian Masks you will witness the most gorgeous costumes worn during Venice Carnival.
 The most popular costumes worn during Venice Carnival are traditional 18th century Venice lords and ladies.
 Another popular costume is when masks are worn under black hooded capes.